Lighting for Well Being (Falls Prevention)

 Now that tungsten bulbs have been completely phased out.

-You will be able to position lamps correctly, to reduce glare, and consider the types of lighting, for different sight symptoms.
+You will be able to position lamps correctly, to reduce glare, and consider the types of lights, for different sight symptoms to reduce falls.

 In the workshop you will learn about the different types of Smart Lighting options, controls, and dimmer effects.

 The Course will look at the position of lighting.
 To reduce difficult symptoms of visual impairment older people.
-Prevention of falls from poor lighting, Reducing problematic issues such as glare, sparkle and shadowing.
+Prevention of falls from poor Illumination, Reducing problematic issues such as glare, sparkle and shadowing.

-- The course will enable you, to consider where lighting can aid someone’s indoor mobility and orientation and improve illumination.
+• The course will enable you, to consider where light can aid someone’s indoor mobility and orientation and improve illumination.

-- You will have a greater understanding of the physics of lighting.
+• You will have a greater understanding of the physics of light.

 The course is designed for Rehabilitation Officers for the Visually Impaired, Occupational Therapists, Care & Repair workers, ECLO’s, and Information officers.